holochain/holochain-rust/doc/holochain_101/src/intro_to_holochain_nodejs.md

 ## Simple, Single Node Integration Tests

 The point of this mode of testing is simply to call Zome functions, and ensure that they produce the result you expect.
-It is discussed further in [testing functions](./testing_functions.md).
+It is discussed further in [calling zome functions](./nodejs_calling_zome_functions.md) and [checking results](./testing_checking_results.md).

 ## Scenario Tests